SmarterApp/AP_IMRT/deploy/Deployment.AWS.md

 * Create versioned S3 bucket for storing configuration using console or CLI.
     <pre>aws s3 mb s3://kops-imrt-dev-state-store --region us-east-2</pre>
     <pre>aws s3api put-bucket-versioning --bucket kops-imrt-dev-state-store --versioning-configuration Status=Enabled</pre>
 * Create cluster.
 For the initial dev environment I used the new "Gossip" approach to avoid having to deal with DNS at all.
 I liked it!
 To use that, make sure you name ends with .k8s.local.
+Make sure you provide at least 2 availability zones in the --zones argument, this is required to be able to add the database to the VPC that is created by kops.
 This command sets up the configuration for the cluster, but don't let the name fool you, it doesn't actually create anything in AWS
     <pre>
    kops create cluster \
-      --zones us-east-2c \
+      --zones us-east-2b,us-east-2c \
       --name dev.imrt.k8s.local \
       --state s3://kops-imrt-dev-state-store \
       --ssh-public-key="~/.ssh/imrt-admin.pub"